Stuycs-K/final-project-murtaza-nafiyu/WORKLOG.md

 ### 05/28/24

 It has not been fun.
 I've found a way to detect walls from 45 degree diagonals from PAC-MAN as well as the four cardinal directions, however the places in-between are still not checked so with proper timing PAC-MAN can still accidentally get stuck on walls.
 I don't know how I'm going to tackle this so I may ask for help tommorow.
 This probably can be done with the help of trigonometry but at the current moment I don't know what I can do.
 I decided to spend the rest of the day doing research.
 Other than that, I started a little on building the maze walls and the ghost spawn.
 I do not plan on expanding the ghost walls until I get wall collision checks fixed.

+## 05/29/24

+I found a basic workaround for the wall detection, and stuck to it for now.
+I've spent too much time on detecting walls.
+I built the maze for the remainder of today.